 Security Policies

 Poweradmin offers various security features to protect your DNS management system.
-All security configurations are configured in the config/settings.php
+All security configurations are configured in the config/settings.php file under the security section.

 General Security Settings